 So how do I know which IRB model is right for my network?

 The hardest part of choosing an IRB model is knowing the difference between symmetric and asymmetric methods.
 Now that you know the difference, you can make an informed decision regarding the best option for your network.

 Generally, if you configure all VLANs/subnets/VNIs on all leafs anyway (e.g. for mobility or ease of configuration), the asymmetric model is for you.
 It’s simpler to configure and doesn’t require extra VNIs to have to potentially troubleshoot and may have slightly less latency.
 The asymmetric model will also work well if your data center can be broken down into PODS with VLANs/subnets contained in a POD.
 Each leaf within the POD is configured with all VLANs/subnets/VNIs in that local POD.
 Other PODS and external networks will be reachable via EVPN external routes (EVPN external routing with the asymmetric model is supported in Cumulus Linux 3.6 release – using the L3VNI for external routing only).

 Cumulus Networks believes you own and control your network, not a proprietary vendor, so we provide both solutions to allow you to choose what is right for you — instead of limiting your choice to one or the other.
-If you’d like to learn more about how to configure and deploy EVPN with VXLAN routing in your environment, stay tuned for our detailed white paper.
-We’ll be releasing it soon!
+If you’d like to learn more about how to configure and deploy EVPN with VXLAN routing in your environment, check out our detailed white paper.